bismarkagyare/codewars/README.md

 "chai" => ["c", "h", "a", "i"]

 - Spread operator: learnt about a specific use case, Math.min doesnt expect an array so the spread operator "spreads" them into individual elements that Math.min wants

+- every method: used to check whether all elements in an array passes a test(specified func) returns a boolean value depends on the outcome